DrewWhitmer/Solitaire/README.md

 Credit:

-Got card faces/backs from https://opengameart.org/content/boardgame-pack, did images for the specific suit stacks myself Used some lecture code throughout the project, especially in grabber.lua and for the modern fisher-yates method.
+Got card faces/backs from https://opengameart.org/content/boardgame-pack, did images for the specific suit stacks myself.
+Used some lecture code throughout the project, especially in grabber.lua and for the modern fisher-yates method.
+I also use the iffy helper library https://github.com/besnoi/iffy to read the xml file for the card sprites.